 So if you’re preparing for a software development role, it will help to familiarise yourself with some of the key IoT concepts and get on the top of the commonly asked interview questions on IoT.

 1. How does the Internet of Things (IoT) affect our everyday lives?

 What we know as “smart devices” in our everyday lives, are actually devices embedded in IoT technology which are able to manifest greater quantum of automation than those available before.
 IoT creates a greater network that enables different devices to interact freely with each other.

 Consequently, their bandwidth to perform tasks are expanded and are able to create a collaborative environment to automate different aspects of human lives.
-From sensor driven home appliances like refrigerators that automatically turn off when not in use to virtual assistants which can regulate most of your devices from your lights to your television, from your air condition to playing your favourite music, IoT’s utility in our everyday lives are all pervasive.
+From sensor driven home appliances like refrigerators that automatically turn off when not in use to virtual assistants which can regulate most of your devices from your lights to your television, from your air conditioning to playing your favourite music, IoT’s utility in our everyday lives is all-pervasive.

 2. How does IOT work?

 IoT devices are built on the concept of artificial intelligence.
 Since the mainstay of the IoT technology is enhanced communication, paired with intuitive performance, it incorporates sensor devices and unique data processing mechanisms.
 In many ways, IoT devices are an amalgamation of several advanced technologies.
 IoT benefits of artificial intelligence

 When it comes to classifying different components of IoT, we can divide them into the sensors, cloud components, data processing software and finally cutting-edge user interface.